vchhikara/opencode-remote/README.md

 ## Tailscale

 For most users, **Tailscale is the simplest remote-access option**.

-Install Tailscale on both:

-- the development machine
-- the Android phone

-Join both devices to the same tailnet.
+Install Tailscale on both development machine (desktop with Opencode CLI installed) and the Android phone Join both devices to the same tailnet.
 Start the bridge normally:

 ```bash